rajnandale/gitcloud/README.md

 - Text files for use in the Jagugar Project.
 - Example usage scripts for demonstrating how to access these files.

-## currently jadugar project is underdevelopment and we cannot share more info about it, STAY TUNE FOR RELEASE
+#### currently jadugar project is underdevelopment and we cannot share more info about it.